What is A Mini-Excavator?

 Demolition Jobs

 Though not suited to large building demolition, mini excavators still work well for demolitions.
-They are useful to demolishing smaller structures like small buildings, sheds, etc.
+They are useful for demolishing smaller structures like small buildings, sheds, etc.

 Also, their “mini” size makes them able to move through close spaces and gates.